 Your vehicle comes with two step unlocking enabled.
-Unlocking can be switched between two step and one step door unlocking by pressing and holding both the and buttons simultaneously on the remote entry transmitter for approximately 4 seconds and release.
-The parklamps will flash twice to indicate that the vehicle has switched to one step unlocking.
+With the vehicle locked, unlocking can be switched between two step and one step door unlocking by pressing and holding both the $\Box$ and $\Box$ buttons simultaneously on the remote entry transmitter for approximately four seconds and release.
+The park lamps will flash twice to indicate that the vehicle has switched to one step unlocking.
 Repeat the procedure to switch back to two-step unlocking.

-Locking the doors
+Locking the doors 🖰

-1. Press and release to lock all the doors.

-2. Press $\square$ and release again within three seconds to confirm that all the doors are closed and locked.
-Note: The doors will lock again, and the horn will chirp once.
+- 1. Press and release to lock all the doors.
+If all doors are closed the park lamps will flash once. - 2.
+Press and release again within three seconds to confirm that all the doors are closed and locked.
+Note: The doors will lock again, the park lamps will flash and the horn will chirp once.
+If any door is ajar the park lamps will not flash and the horn will chirp twice.